i-doit/knowledge-base/docs/de/software-entwicklung/add-ons-entwickeln/diy-daten-import.md

     $data = null;
     $collector = new Collector();

-    // We need to check if we are handling a property in the “old” format. if (!$property instanceof Property) {
+    // We need to check if we are handling a property in the "old" format. if (!$property instanceof Property) {
         $property = Property::createInstanceFromArray($property);
     }